 New chemotherapy.
 New drugs, new combinations of chemotherapy, lower doses, and shorter schedules are being studied in clinical trials to reduce short-term side effects and long-term health risks to patients being treated for Hodgkin lymphoma.
 Other drugs are being tested for recurrent Hodgkin lymphoma and may be added to the current standard chemotherapy regimens used for progressive disease.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Some treatments involve the use of antibodies that attach to proteins on the surface of cancer cells.
-Sometimes these antibodies have radioactive substances attached to them that will direct radiation therapy specifically to the lymphoma cells (called radioimmunotherapy), and other antibodies direct drugs to the cancer cells.
+Sometimes these antibodies have radioactive substances attached to them that will direct radiation therapy specifically to the lymphoma cells, called radioimmunotherapy.
+Other antibodies are used to direct drugs to the cancer cells.
 Research on the recently approved drug brentuximab vedotin is ongoing to find out how to best use this drug.

 Gene profiling.
 Some researchers are looking at the specific genes and proteins that are found in Hodgkin lymphoma.
 These genes and proteins provide more information about the behavior of Hodgkin lymphoma, which may help better target the lymphoma with chemotherapy or immunotherapy.

 Other treatments.
-Vaccine therapy is being studied to see if it helps the body’s immune system kill cancer cells.
 Stem cell transplantation is being studied in combination with chemotherapy and immunotherapy regimens for new or recurrent Hodgkin lymphoma.
-Mini-allogeneic or allogeneic transplantation is being tested in combination with chemotherapy and immunotherapy for new or recurrent Hodgkin lymphoma.
+Mini-allogeneic, also called non-myeloablative or reduced intensity transplant, or allogeneic transplantation is being tested in combination with chemotherapy and immunotherapy for new or recurrent Hodgkin lymphoma.
 Several new types of drugs which work in a different way than chemotherapy, called targeted therapy, are also being studied.
 Many of these are given in tablet (pill) form.